pengSherryYel/Replidec/README.md

 ### Method 3: using pip

-If you install using pip, please make sure that `mmseqs`, `hmmsearch` and `blastp` is set to $PATH, these software can equal or higher than version list below
+If you install using pip, please make sure that `mmseqs`, `hmmsearch`, and `blastp` are set to $PATH, these software can be equal to or higher than the version list below

 - MMseqs2 Version: 13.45111